-This module is described by [Pahl and Beitz 2007].
-Here different sources and kinds of requirements are taken in consideration.
-Furthermore, it is distinguished between implicit and explicit requirements, and explicit requirements (e.g. defined by customer in contracts) are translated with the help of an internal glossary.
+This module is described by [7].
+Different sources and kinds of requirements are taken in consideration.
+Furthermore, it is distinguished between implicit and explicit requirements, and explicit requirements are translated with the help of an internal glossary.
 Result of this module is an improved and distinguished list of requirements.